Saviz-Mohammadi/Blog/blog/content/posts/Git/Git version control system part 01 - Hello Git.md

 <p>
 Version control systems are software tools designed to track changes made to files, particularly code modifications, throughout the development process.
 As software engineers often collaborate in groups dispersed across different locations, each member contributes specific functionalities or features to the project by modifying the source code.
 Version control systems facilitate efficient communication and management of these changes by recording who made the changes, what changes were made, and when they occurred.

+Version control helps teams solve these kinds of problems, tracking every individual change by each contributor and helping prevent concurrent work from conflicting.
+Changes made in one part of the software can be incompatible with those made by another developer working at the same time.
+This problem should be discovered and solved in an orderly manner without blocking the work of the rest of the team.

 There are two main categories of version control systems: